Maofengshan railway station

-Maofengshan railway station (帽峰山站 (Màofēngshān Zhàn)) is a station on Guangzhou East Ring intercity railway located in Baiyun District, Guangzhou, Guangdong, China.
+Maofengshan railway station (帽峰山站 (Màofēngshān Zhàn)) is an underground railway station on Guangzhou East Ring intercity railway located in Baiyun District, Guangzhou, Guangdong, China.
 It opened on 29 September 2025.
 The station name comes from the nearby Maofeng Mountain Forest Park.

 Features

 The station has 2 underground side platforms.
 The station also has two wind shafts and a cooling tower.
 On the west side of the station, there is a sunken square.

 Entrances/exits

 The station has 4 points of entry/exit, of which Exits A and B are located in the sunken square and share a passage in and out of the concourse.